picfight/pfcd/txscript/README.md

 ## Examples

 * [Standard Pay-to-pubkey-hash Script](http://godoc.org/github.com/picfight/pfcd/txscript#example-PayToAddrScript)
-  Demonstrates creating a script which pays to a PicFight address.
+  Demonstrates creating a script which pays to a bitcoin address.
 It also prints the created script hex and uses the DisasmString function to display the disassembled script.